SanderMertens/flecs/Manual.md

 This system will match with any entities that have the `Position, Velocity` components.
 The components will be available to the system as owned (non-shared) columns, _except_ when a component is provided by a Prefab, in which case the component will be shared.

-##### ID modifier
+##### EMPTY modifier
-The `ID` modifier lets an application pass handles to components or other systems to a system.
+The empty modifier lets an application pass handles to components or other systems to a system.
 This is frequently useful, as systems may need component handles to add or set components on entities that may not be part of the entity yet.
 Another use case for this feature is passing a handle to another `EcsManual` system to the system, which the system can then execute.
 This is frequently used when a system needs to evaluate a set of entities for every matching entity.
-An example of the `ID` modifier is:
+An example of the empty modifier is:

 ```
-Position, ID.Velocity
+Position, .Velocity
 ```

 This will match any entity that has the `Position` component, and pass the handle to the `Velocity` component to the system.
 This allows the system implementation to add or set the `Velocity` component on the matching entities.

-`ID` columns have no data, and as such should not be accessed as owned or shared columns.
+Empty columns have no data, and as such should not be accessed as owned or shared columns.
 Instead, the system should only attempt to obtain the handle to the component or component type.

 ##### CONTAINER modifier
 The `CONTAINER` modifier allows a system to select a component from the entity that contains the currently iterated over entity.
 An example of the `CONTAINER` modifier is: